avigewirtz/avigewirtz.github.io-/make/makefiles.md

 make testintmath
 ```

 `make` prints each of the commands it executes to build the target.
-If the target is already up-to-date, it will respond: `target up to date`.
-Thus, say we run make when all targets need to be built. make will print all three commands:
+Thus, say we're building our program for the first time. make will print all three commands:

 ```bash
 $ make